wtwildnateis/software-dev-course-oop-1/README.md

 | addAbsence | None       | void        | Adds an absence to the student's record                                        |
 | addBonusPoints | double points | void | Adds bonus points to the student's grade                                       |

-## Verifying Your Solution

-Once you have completed the exercises, run the tests in the tests folder to verify that your solutions are correct.

-> [!TIP]
-> If you want to run **all** of the tests at once, you can right-click on the
-> `src/test/java` folder and select `Run 'All Tests'`.
-This will run all of
-> the tests in the project and show you the results in the `Run` tool window.

 You should also manually verify that your solution is correct by running the `ClassroomManager` class and interacting with the console UI in the bottom terminal window.
 You should be able to add students and teachers, and print